ucb-stat133/stat133-fall-2017/syllabus/policies.md

 - The tentative date of the midterm is TBD.
 - The final exam is currently scheduled for Day, Dec ddth from time1 to time2. (classroom to be announced).
 - If you do not take the final, you will NOT pass the class.
+- Please don't cheat.
+It's not worth it.
+- If I see you doing something that looks like cheating (e.g. moving your lips, talking, looking at someone else's paper, acting suspiciously), I will take it AS cheating and give you a zero (No questions asked).
 - There will be __no early or makeup exams__.
 - Do not take the class if you are not available at these dates and times.
-- To ask for regrading, you must answer a test using pen.
-Tests answered with pencil will not be accepted for regrading.
-- When asking for regrading, please clearly state the reasons that make you think you deserve a higher score.
+- We will use _gradescope_ to grade the tests.
+- You will have one full week after grades are published on gradescope to request a regrade.
+- Please only ask for regrades if you see an error in the grading rather than a dispute with the rubric.
 - In case of regrading, I (Gaston Sanchez) will regrade your entire test.
+And I will be very strict.
+- During the regrading process you can lose points, even for questions you did not ask to be regraded.
+- After the regrade deadline, no requests will be considered, even if there was an error in the grading.

 ### Grading Structure

 - 10% labs
-- 30% homework
+- 50% homework
+- 10% posts
-- 10% midterm
+- 15% midterm
-- 30% final project
-- 20% final
+- 20% final test

 No individual letter grades will be given for midterm, or final.
 You will get a letter grade for the course that is based on your overall score.
-Your final grade will be graded on a 30/30/30/10 (A/B/C/DF) scale.